rdp/ffmpeg-windows-build-helpers/README.md

      download repository:
        zip file: https://github.com/rdp/ffmpeg-windows-build-helpers/archive/master.zip and unzip
        or clone the repository: c:\> git clone https://github.com/rdp/ffmpeg-windows-build-helpers.git Next run one of the "native_build/build_locally_XXX.bat" file.
+The "fast" one is just libx264, fdk aac, and FFmpeg, and takes about 1 hour.

 Or to build it from linux (uses cross compiler, takes 2 hours or so but requires linux box):